 This is an iPaaS solution that covers high-volume batch integrations.
 Customers working with Oracle’s managed services can use this connector to integrate with their system natively.

 Oracle Data Integrator also provides Git offline support and SAP delta extraction.
-You can also use its flow-based declarative user interface for mapping to multiple targets as part of a single flow.
+You can also use its flow-based declarative user interface to map multiple targets as part of a single flow.

 Why is MSP Integration Important for Your Organization?